Jutho/VectorFunctionSpacesSummary/README.md

 * Theorem 9.18 (Poisson summation formula) given Dirac Comb distribution
 * Sampling: proving proposition 9.20, corollary 9.21 and proposition 9.22.

-**For applications / exercises**
+**For applications / exercises:**

 Unfortunately, we did not have time for further exercises on this chapter.